Talishar/Talishar/README.md

  - Talishar-FE

 Easier to do on *nix OS than on MS OS.
-It's important if you want to run ad-hoc scripts like zzCardCodeGenerator.php to have Talishar-FE located in the same directory as Talishar.
+It's important if you want to run ad-hoc scripts like zzCardCodeGenerator.php to have Talishar-FE and Card-Images repositories located in the same directory as Talishar.

 The docker-compose file is set up to mount the ../Talishar-FE directory into the container.
+In order to generate new cards and images, those are generated in ../Card-Images directory.

 First clone the repo:
 ```